-Students on Academic Probation are required:
+Students on Academic Probation are required to:

-- To meet with an academic advisor/counsellor prior to the financial penalty deadline of the semester/session during which the probation status has been applied.
-A registration hold will be placed on his/her account until s/he has met with an academic advisor/counsellor. - To complete a Contract for Improved Academic Performance (located on the student portal/college website) in collaboration with the academic advisor/counsellor.
+- Meet with an academic advisor/counsellor prior to the financial penalty deadline of the semester/session during which the probation status has been applied.
+A registration hold will be placed on his/her account until she/he has met with an academic advisor/counsellor. - Complete a Contract for Improved Academic Performance (located on the student portal/college website) in collaboration with the academic advisor/counsellor.
 It should detail his/her academic goals for the semester, identify potential challenges as well as possible resources to address potential challenges.
-The plan may also include limitations on enrolment and other mandated forms of academic assistance such as academic support via the Academic Resource Centre (ARC). - To achieve a minimum semester GPA of 2.00 for each semester going forward.
+The plan may also include limitations on enrolment and other mandated forms of academic assistance such as academic support via the Centre for Learning and Academic Success (C.L.A.S.). - Achieve a minimum semester GPA of 2.00 for each semester going forward.
 Failure to achieve SAP in the subsequent Fall or Spring semester will result in being Required to Withdraw.
 Academic Probation is removed when the minimum SAP standard is met.